Sranderley/reusableComponents/README.md

 * [License](#license)

 ### <a name="motivation"></a>Motivation
-reusableComponents is an AngularJS module containing directives for UI components.
+reusableComponents is an AngularJS module containing directives for light, configurable UI components which can be restyled.
 It relies on the directives of the [reusableBehaviors](https://github.com/Sranderley/reusableBehaviors) module.
-These directives contain light, configurable interface elements which can be restyled.

 ### <a name="components"></a>Components
 * Checkbox - Exactly what you'd expect